ChiaYu-Chiang/firmware-update-checker/README.md

 # firmware-update-checker

-This repository crawler for users to query the updates of each brand's product
+This repository crawler for users to query the updates of each brand's product.
+The update information will be displayed on the web page.

 ## How to install